Smart Casual Verification of the Confidential Consortium Framework: Client Consistency Specification

 To populate these histories, we defined a set of actions to describe how the history can be extended depending on the log branches.
 Initially, the history and log branches are empty.
 The possible actions are: append a transaction request or response to the history, execute a transaction by appending it to any log branches, append a transaction status to the history, or starting a new log branch to simulate leader election.
-Note that when a transaction is executed, it can be appended to any log branch, this simulates the fact that a transaction can be handled any node that believes itself to be the leader, even if it not in fact the latest leader.
+Note that when a transaction is executed, it can be appended to any log branch, this simulates the fact that a transaction can be handled by any node that believes itself to be the leader, even if it is not the latest leader.
 At any time, a new log branch can be started.
-This new log branch is can be any prefix of any existing log branches, provided it includes the last committed transaction.
+This new log branch can be any prefix of any existing log branches, provided it includes the last committed transaction.
 Having established an approach to generate histories, we formalized in \tlaplus{} the properties that we expect to hold over these histories and check them with TLC.
-For instance, \textsc{PrevCommittedInv} (Listings~\ref{lst:historyinv}) formalizes Property~\ref{prop:committed} by stating that for any pair of transaction status responses from the same term, if the one with the smaller (or equal) index is \textsc{Committed}, then the other status response must also be \textsc{Committed} (as \textsc{Pending} states are not modelled). \textsc{ObservedRoInv} (Listings~\ref{lst:historyinv}) states that if a committed read-write transaction received an initial response (event $i$), before a committed read-only transaction was started (event $j$) then the read-only transaction response (event $k$) must observe the read-write transaction.
+For instance, \textsc{PrevCommittedInv} (Listings~\ref{lst:historyinv}) formalizes Property~\ref{prop:committed} by stating that for any pair of transaction status responses from the same term, if the one with the greater (or equal) index is \textsc{Committed}, then the other status response must also be \textsc{Committed} (as \textsc{Pending} states are not modelled). \textsc{ObservedRoInv} (Listings~\ref{lst:historyinv}) states that if a committed read-write transaction received an initial response (event $i$), before a committed read-only transaction was started (event $j$) then the read-only transaction response (event $k$) must observe the read-write transaction.
+Note that \textsc{RwResCommitIndexes} is the set of indexes for all read-write transaction response events, filtered to include only transactions that were subsequently committed. \textsc{RoReqCommitIndexes} and \textsc{RoResCommitIndexes} are similarly defined for read-only transaction requests and responses.